AdrianoGratani/Pac-Man-for-Desktop/README.md

-  { enemies has same shape and size as Pacman, they move up, down, right and left, just like Pacman, but slighty slower. the animation logic of the game implements a function which detect collision between ghosts and Pacman, based on conditionals. if the collision occurs, the game stops and the player loses the game. }
+  { enemies has same shape and size as Pacman, they move up, down, right and left, just like Pacman, but slighty slower. the animation logic of the game implements a function which detect collision between ghosts and Pacman, based on conditionals. if the collision occurs, the game stops and the player loses the game.
+  Ghost can get scared if Pacman eats the special bonus, in that case they change color for a brief moment, and the conditionals get reverted: now Pacman can eat the ghosts! }

+constructor:
+- the speed of each Ghost has to be fixed, so I just implemented a static variable;
+- position is randomly generated, so it has to be decided or randomized using arguments. that's why `this.position = position`, where the second `position` is provided to the constructor.
+- velocity is the property to set the direction of the ghost, based on Canvas X and Y axis.
+      - positive X means move towards right.
+      - negative X means move towards left.
+      - positive Y means move towards the bottom.
+      - negative Y means move towards the top.